kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 }
 ```

-### Handling HotUnplug Events
+### Handling Resource Reconfiguration

-Though this KEP focuses only on resource hotplug, It will enable the kubelet to capture the current available capacity of the node (Regardless of whether it was a hotplug or hotunplug of resources.)
+// TODO: To discuss with Karthik

-For now, we will introduce an error mode in the kubelet to inform users about the shrink in the available resources in case of hotunplug.
+This KEP aims at enabling the kubelet to capture the current available capacity of the node (Regardless of whether it was a hotplug or hotunplug of resources.)

 As the hot-unplug events are not completely handled in this KEP, in such cases, it is imperative to move the node to the NotReady state when the current capacity of the node
 is lesser than the initial capacity of the node.
 This is only to point at the fact that the resources have shrunk on the node and may need attention/intervention.